 Jabra Elite 65t vs. Jabra Elite 75t: Which should you buy?

 If it wasn’t obvious enough, the Jabra Elite 75t is the winner of this comparison.
 With its improved connection performance, sound quality, ANC update incoming, and longer battery life, the Jabra Elite 75t improves upon the shortcomings associated with the Elite 65t, making it the better option.
+Right now, these earbuds are available for $119—around $60 cheaper than usual.

 If you’re a gym rat looking for some good true wireless earbuds, Jabra actually has just the right earbuds for you.
 The Jabra Elite Active 65t and Elite Active 75t come with an upgraded IP57 rating, making them essentially dust-resistant and waterproof.
 For even more durability, the Jabra Elite Active 45e is another viable option, offering an even more durable IP67 rating and an ear hook design that keeps your earbuds from falling out.